MG Car Club: History

 In 1995, the MGF was launched at the Geneva Motor Show, and a convoy of historic MG cars from the MG Car Club drove from Abingdon to Geneva to mark the occasion.
 The car quickly became the fastest selling sports car on the UK market.
 Thanks to a close link to the MG/Rover division of BMW through a director of the club, the club gained a whole new group of members as the MGF Register was formed.
 As part of this closer relationship with the manufacturer once more, the club also took on the running of the Abingdon Trophy, a speed and race championship for MGF Trophy specification cars which proved to be very popular, introducing a whole new racing car to club racing in the UK.
 In 2001 this relationship strengthened as the Club picked up the high-profile MGF Cup race Championship, later again adding a fleet of MG ZRs built by MG Sport & Racing.
 These cars now race in a championship called the Mg Trophy Championship.
 This championship now features the MG TF LE 500 along with road worthy MG ZR s and MGF MG TF.

-In 2020, the MG Car Club launched their innovative MG Car Club Podcast which shares stories from personalities and club members from across the MG community.
-The podcast, presented by the club's PR officer Wayne Scott quickly gained popularity and now attracts many thousands of listeners from around the world who download the weekly episodes to hear the latest news and interviews from the world of MG.
+In 2020, the MG Car Club launched the MG Car Club Podcast which shares stories from personalities and club members from across the MG community.
+The podcast, presented by the club's PR officer Wayne Scott, quickly gained popularity and now attracts thousands of listeners from around the world who download the weekly episodes to hear the latest news and interviews from the world of MG.